Yoctol/bottender/docs/channel-line-flex.md

 title: Sending LINE Flex Message
 ---

-## Flex Message, the User Experience Bridge Between Web and Bot

 When you are building a LINE bot, you should never miss one of the killer features of LINE, [Flex Messages](https://developers.line.biz/en/docs/messaging-api/using-flex-messages/).
 As its name suggests, Flex Messages are highly flexible for various bot scenarios.
 For example, booking the hotel, showing product catalog, displaying task progress, or rating for tourism.

 ![](https://user-images.githubusercontent.com/3382565/68373526-1222d080-017e-11ea-9461-8f26fdfdc527.png)

-If you are familiar with web programming, you will find similarities between the intentions of Flex Messages and HTML.
+If you are familiar with web programming, you find similarities between the intentions of Flex Messages and HTML.
 For example:

 - The size of a container is calculated based on its components and layout
 - The hierarchical structure for the display of nested content